 v Future outlook – MiFID II Directive and MiFIR

-On 20 October 2011, the Commission published a package of proposals for reform, including a draft directive that would repeal and recast MiFID (MiFID II), and a regulation, MiFIR.
-In the explanatory memorandum to the proposed MiFID II text, the Commission states that while MiFID has, in its view, been successful in increasing EU-wide competition in the trading of financial instruments, decreasing transaction costs and furthering market integration, nonetheless legislative reform of the MiFID regime would be desirable to address the challenges posed by an increasingly complex financial landscape.
+On 20 October 2011, the Commission published a package of proposals for reform, including a draft directive that would repeal and recast MiFID (MiFID II),15 and the Regulation (MiFIR).16 In the explanatory memorandum to the proposed MiFID II text, the Commission states that while MiFID has, in its view, been successful in increasing EU-wide competition in the trading of financial instruments, decreasing transaction costs and furthering market integration, nonetheless legislative reform of the MiFID regime would be desirable to address the challenges posed by an increasingly complex financial landscape.
 In particular, one result of the liberalisation of markets under the MiFID regime is that a great deal of trading of financial instruments takes place away from regulated trading venues such as regulated markets and multilateral trading facilities.
 In response to these developments, the Commission has identified investor protection and trading transparency as broad areas that require reinforcement by the new legislative provisions included in MiFID II.
 MiFIR introduces directly applicable uniform rules in relation to certain areas, such as trade transparency and provision of investment services by third-country investment firms without branches inside the EU.

 - a the third-country firm is authorised and supervised in the third country in which it is established;

 - b there are cooperation arrangements in place for sharing information on supervisory and taxation matters between the third country and the relevant Member State;